Rachmanin0xFF/jwst-twitter-bot/README.md

 ## Update: Aug 5, 2023

-As many of its followers have noticed, this bot died back in March 2023.
+As many of its followers have noticed, I sunset this bot back in March 2023.
 This happened for a couple reasons:
 1. I didn't have the funds to keep the bot running (it needs a lot of memory).
 2. The MAST database changed some of the formatting for querying the JWST, breaking the bot.
 3. I was moving + busy with other life things, so I didn't have time to update it.